Get Help Paying for Childcare

 What If You Still Need Coverage?

-Programs like Pre-K or CCAP don’t always cover your full day.
+Programs like CCAP, WFNJ and Public Preschool don’t always cover your full day.
 Many families still need care before school, after school, or on days when programs aren’t in session.
 That’s where Little Tykes comes in.